sahmed85/SmartSecuritySystem/README.md

 ```
 $ aws --version
 ```
-Next use the AWS configure command in the terminal to insert the Access Key, Secret Access Key, region name [2]:
+Next use the AWS configure command in the terminal to insert the Access Key, Secret Access Key from the IAM Role that we created earlier [2]:
 ```
 $ aws configure
 AWS Access Key ID [None]: AKIAIOSFODNN7EXAMPLE